DeNepo/welcome-to-js/3-understanding-programs/4-logging-state/README.md

 # Logging

+> _State: the values stored in your program's memory at a single step of
+> execution._

 The goal of logging is to build your own trace of execution.
 So far you've been using the `trace` button to study this module's exercises, but you won't have this for all your projects.
 And sometimes it just prints too much information.